runette/simpleNDB/docs/USERS.md

 # images Module
 ## Purpose

-This module provides wrappers to the [Google Cloud Storage Client library](https://googleapis.github.io/google-cloud-python/latest/index.html)  and [Firebase Authenticaton]() to give them some of the functionality of te appenegine Images library and to work nicely together.
+This module provides wrappers to the [Google Cloud Storage Client library](https://googleapis.github.io/google-cloud-python/latest/index.html)  and [Firebase Authenticaton]() to give them some of the functionality of te appenegine users api and to work nicely together.

-This library can work in any run time environment - not just GAE - but it is dependent on Google Cloud Storage backend for storage.
+This library can work in any run time environment - not just GAE.

 ## Installation